sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ## Scope

 The scope of this document is to outline the High-Level Design (HLD) for the *Scheduled Configurations* feature in SONiC.
 This feature aims to enable and disable SONiC configurations based on a schedule defined by the user.
-It includes the ability to schedule configurations for one-time events as well as recurring time intervals.
+It includes the ability to schedule configurations for absolute-time events as well as recurring time intervals.

 ## Definitions/Abbreviations